cezaraugusto/chromium-edge-launcher/README.md

   // Default: 'silent'
   logLevel: 'verbose'|'info'|'error'|'silent';

-  // (optional) Flags specific in [flags.ts](src/flags.ts) will
+  // (optional) Flags specific in [flags.ts](src/flags.ts) will not be included.
-  // not be included.
-Typically used with the defaultFlags() method
-  // and edgeFlags option.
+  // Typically used with the defaultFlags() method and edgeFlags option.
   // Default: false
   ignoreDefaultFlags: boolean;

-  // (optional) Interval in ms, which defines how often launcher checks
-  // browser port to be ready.
+  // (optional) Interval in ms, which defines how often launcher checks browser port to be ready.
   // Default: 500
   connectionPollInterval: number;

-  // (optional) A number of retries, before browser launch
+  // (optional) A number of retries, before browser launch considered unsuccessful.
-  // considered unsuccessful.
   // Default: 50
   maxConnectionRetries: number;

-  // (optional) A dict of environmental key value pairs to pass to
-  // the spawned edge process.
+  // (optional) A dict of environmental key value pairs to pass to the spawned chrome process.
   envVars: {[key: string]: string};
 };
 ```